alandolt/imaging-server-kit/docs/sections/algorithm_server.md

     return binary_mask
 ```

-This function implements a simple intensity threshold algorithm applied to an image represented as a Numpy array.
+This function applies an intensity threshold to an image represented as a Numpy array and returns it as a segmentation mask (also a Numpy array).

-To turn this function into to an algorithm server using the `imaging-server-kit`, we first need to **make the function return a list of data tuples**.
+To turn this function into to an algorithm server, we first need to modify the function to **make it return a list of data tuples**.

-## Step 1: Make the function return a list of data tuples
+## Make the function return a list of data tuples

-The function should return a list of tuples ("data tuples"), each tuple representing one distinct output of the algorithm.
+The function should return a list of tuples ("data tuples").
+Each tuple represents one distinct output of the algorithm.

-Our threshold algorithm only has one output: the binary segmentation mask resulting from thresholding.
+Our threshold algorithm only has one output: the segmentation mask resulting from thresholding.

 ```python
 def threshold_algo_server(image: np.ndarray, threshold: float):